-The auditors of Belfius Financing Company for the historical financial information covered by this Base Prospectus (other than 2020) were Deloitte Audit Sàrl, 20, Boulevard de Kockelscheuer, L-1821 Luxembourg, B.P.1173, L-1011 Luxembourg, being member of Deloitte Touche Tohmatsu and being a member of the Institut des Réviseurs d'Entreprises (IRE) of Luxembourg.
+For 2019, the auditors of Belfius Financing Company were Deloitte Audit S.à r.l., 20, Boulevard de Kockelscheuer, L-1821 Luxembourg, B.P.1173, L-1011 Luxembourg, being member of Deloitte Touche Tohmatsu and being a member of the Institut des Réviseurs d'Entreprises (IRE) of Luxembourg.

-For 2020, the auditors of Belfius Financing Company are KPMG Luxembourg, 39 Avenue John F. Kennedy, L-1855 Luxembourg, being member of KPMG International and being a member of the Institut des Réviseurs d'Entreprises (IRE) of Luxembourg.
+For 2020, the auditors of Belfius Financing Company are KPMG Luxembourg SCOP, 39 Avenue John F. Kennedy, L-1855 Luxembourg, being member of KPMG International and being a member of the Institut des Réviseurs d'Entreprises (IRE) of Luxembourg.

-The relevant auditor's report with respect to the audited annual accounts of Belfius Financing Company for the years ended 31 December 2018 and 31 December 2019, as incorporated in Annex 5 of this Base Prospectus, were delivered without any reservations.
+The relevant auditor's report with respect to the audited annual accounts of Belfius Financing Company for the years ended 31 December 2019 and 31 December 2020, as incorporated in Annex 5 of this Base Prospectus, were delivered without any reservations.